About

 ashtanga yoga cheltenham

-Ashtanga Yoga Cheltenham was established in 2020 by Emanuele Rossi after teaching for a number of years in various yoga studios in London, co-founded Ashtanga Yoga Oxford and The Breathing Space Italy and taught Mysore programmes as guest teacher in Tokyo and Dubai.
+Ashtanga Yoga Cheltenham was established in 2020 by Emanuele Rossi after teaching for a number of years in various yoga studios in London, co-founded Ashtanga Yoga Oxford, The Breathing Space Italy and taught Mysore programmes as guest teacher in Tokyo and Dubai.

-Ashtanga Yoga Cheltenham is a yoga school that tries to teach Ashtanga Yoga in a traditional way to keep alive the original feeling of learning and practicing yoga.
+Ashtanga Yoga Cheltenham is a yoga school that teaches Ashtanga Yoga in a traditional way to keep alive the original feeling of learning and practicing yoga.
 We offer experienced and compassionate teaching.
 We believe Ashtanga Yoga is for everyone to enjoy and benefit from.

 Ashtanga Yoga